lsytj0413/learn-note/draw/plantuml.md

 note right of Alice : This is displayed right of Alice.

-note over Alice: This displayed over Alice.
+rnote over Alice: This displayed over Alice.

-note over Alice, Bob #FFAAAA: This is displayed\n over Bob and Alice
+hnote over Alice, Bob #FFAAAA: This is displayed\n over Bob and Alice

 note over Bob, Alice
      This is yet another